zadigeki/aimodelvalidation-jetson/Supervision-README.md

 # Install dependencies (this will take 2-3 minutes)
 pip install -r requirements.txt

+# Note: Training data and models are excluded from Git
+# The application will create necessary directories automatically
 ```

 ### **2. Quick Demo - See It Working:**